Devices

 Display assignment

 assignedDeskSessionIdto a specific desk session.
-The display shows only the tickets called by that desk.
-Useful when each desk has its own screen. - Location view (unassigned) —
+While that desk is online, the display shows only the tickets it calls in a focused single-ticket view.
+Useful when each desk has its own screen. - Unlinked —

-If a display is assigned to a desk and that desk goes offline for more than 2 minutes, the display automatically falls back to the location view.
-It returns to desk-assigned mode when the desk reconnects.
+If a display is linked to a desk and that desk goes offline for more than 2 minutes, the display automatically falls back to the location view.
+It returns to desk-linked mode when the desk reconnects.

 Offline behaviour